Hydractify/webhooks/README.md

   - Connection defaults to `redis://127.0.0.1:6397`, can be overriden with an environment variable called `REDIS_URL`

 Optional Setup:
-- You can override the port Cowboy / Plug will listen on by setting an environment variable `PORT`
+- You can override the port Cowboy / Plug will listen to by setting an environment variable `PORT`

 ## Discord Bots